 Those numbers refer to the size of the frame.
 The horizontal width of each individual lens is 54 millimeters, the distance between lenses or the bridge size is 17 millimeters and the temple length is 140 millimeters.
 While these numbers are useful for comparing sizes within a single model, they often don't translate too well between different models and manufacturers.
 Just like with shoes or jeans, 9.5 D Nike and 9.5 D Reebok, or a 33" waist / 36" length pair of Levi’s and a 33"/36" pair of Guess jeans fit quite differently.
 Another reason why it is very essential to try on eyewear in person.

 What is your return policy?

 Frames may be returned within 7 days of purchase and must be in pristine, unused condition.
-The lens purchases are non-refundable, because they are custom made, according to individual prescription and measurements.
+The lens purchases are non-refundable, because they are custom-made, according to individual prescriptions and measurements.

-Do you have limitations on types of lenses you offer?
+Do you have limitations on the types of lenses you offer?

-The Eye Spot is the private optometric / optical business and doesn't have to obey to the corporate restrictions that Lenscrafters, Pearle Vision, For Eyes, Vision Works, etc have to deal with.
+The Eye Spot is a private optometric/optical business and doesn't have to obey to the corporate restrictions that Lenscrafters, Pearle Vision, For Eyes, Vision Works, etc have to deal with.
 We strive to provide our patients with the best quality lenses within their budgets and can get pretty much any lens product that is on the market today.